 The Company recognizes revenue on its software services over time.
 The Company utilizes labor hours as a measure of progress to estimate the percentage of completion of the performance obligation at each reporting period.
 Service fees that have been invoiced or paid but performance obligations have not been met are recorded as deferred revenue.
-As of June 30, 2024, the Company had \$52,863 in deferred revenue pertaining to software services, which is expected to be recognized in the third quarter of 2024.
+As of September 30, 2024, the Company had \$14,097 in deferred revenue pertaining to software services.

 For delivery services, the Company satisfies its performance obligation when the delivery is complete, which is the point in time control of the delivered product transfers to the customer.

 The Company recognizes branding fees over time as performance obligations are completed over the term of the agreement.